JohnBaracuda/com.baracuda.runtime-monitoring/README.md

 }
 ```

-Static processor methods can have certain overloads for objects that impliment generic collection interfaces, which allow you to process the value of individual elements of the collection instead of the whole collection all at once.
+Static processor methods can have certain overloads for objects that implement generic collection interfaces, which allow you to process the value of individual elements of the collection instead of the whole collection all at once.

 ```c#
 //IList<T> ValueProcessor